SecGNN: Privacy-Preserving Graph Neural Network Training and Inference as a Cloud Service: Secure GNN Training and Inference

-It is noted that, the corrected random values $\mathbf{c}^{\{1,2,3\}}$ and agreed random values $r^{\{1,3\}}$ all don't require communication because they are generated by the PRF and shared keys.
+It is noted that, the correlated random values $\mathbf{c}^{\{1,2,3\}}$ and agreed random values $r^{\{1,3\}}$ all do not require online communication because they are generated by the PRF and shared keys.
 Therefore, our protocol only requires communicating $2m+2$ elements in one round, i.e., in steps 1), 3).

 \textbf{Correctness analysis.} $P_{2}$'s shares $\langle \mathbf{a}'' \rangle_{2}$ are generated by $ \langle \mathbf{a}'' \rangle_{2}=(\langle \mathbf{a} \rangle _{1} \circlearrowright r^{1}+\mathbf{c}^{1})\circlearrowright r^{3}$, where "$\circlearrowright$" denotes "rotate". $P_{3}$'s shares $\langle \mathbf{a}''\rangle _{3}$ are generated by $ \langle \mathbf{a}''\rangle _{3}=(\langle \mathbf{a} \rangle _{2} \circlearrowright r^{1}+\mathbf{c}^{2}+\mathbf{c}^{3})\circlearrowright r^{3}$.
 Based on $\mathbf{c}^{1}[j]+\mathbf{c}^{2}[j]+\mathbf{c}^{3}[j]=0$, we can obtain $\langle \mathbf{a}''\rangle _{2}+\langle \mathbf{a}''\rangle _{3}=\mathbf{a}\circlearrowright r^{1}\circlearrowright r^{3}$, namely, for $j\in[1,m]$, $ \langle \mathbf{a}''[(j+r^{1}+r^{3})\mod m]\rangle _{2}+ \langle \mathbf{a}''[(j+r^{1}+r^{3})\mod m]\rangle _{3}=\mathbf{a}[j]$.
 Since $h=I+r^{1}+r^{3}$, the accessed element is exactly $\langle \mathbf{a}''[h] \rangle _{2}+ \langle \mathbf{a}''[h] \rangle _{3}=\mathbf{a}[I]$.